Bo Oshoniyi

-Adegboyega "Bo" Oshoniyi (born November 3, 1971) is a retired American soccer goalkeeper who spent eight seasons in Major League Soccer.
+Adegboyega "Bo" Oshoniyi (born November 3, 1971) is an American former soccer player who played as a goalkeeper and spent eight seasons in Major League Soccer.
 He is now the head men's soccer coach at Dartmouth College.

 Career

 Oshoniyi's Nigerian father drowned when Bo was four years old.
 He played college soccer at Southern Connecticut State University, where he helped lead the team to Division II championships in 1990 and 1992.
 He finished his career at the school with a record of 67 wins, 8 losses, and 7 ties.

 Professional

 Columbus Crew

 Upon the creation of MLS, Oshoniyi was selected in the fifth round of the 1996 MLS Inaugural Player Draft by the Columbus Crew.
 Oshoniyi had a notable assist in the first ever Crew home game on a long punt that found Brian McBride.
-Oshoniyi posted a 3-10 record.
+Oshoniyi posted a 3–10 record.
 He started 13 games with the Crew, but was beaten out for the job by Brad Friedel, who was acquired in mid-season.
 Oshoniyi was released by the Crew after 1996 along with 3rd string keeper Pat Harrington.